Picture book writing

 What is the course about?

-Using examples from published material alongside writing exercises and activities in class, the course examines how to write a picture book text.
-Over six weeks, there is plenty of opportunity to develop and explore hands-on writing techniques and develop individual stories.
-We will examine the unique relationship between the words and the illustration in a picture book and - from a writing point of view - how the story must take account of both.
-The course also looks at how to prepare a text manuscript, set it out and ap-proach publishers.
+The course examines how to write a picture book text.
+We will explore the unique relationship between the words and the illustration in a picture book and - from a writing point of view - how the story must take account of both.
+The course also looks at how to prepare a text manuscript and approach publishers.

 What will we cover?